prokizzle/prokizzle.github.io/_posts/2015-08-15-I-Love-Git-Extras.markdown

 The other day, I was wondering why I can't ignore files in git from the the command line.
 Unlike some of my co-workers, I don't like using GUI apps for everything, but I still like a little but of automation or simplification on the command line.
 Do I really need to open .gitignore and add some files or patterns to it?
 No thanks.
 Then I googled a bit, and I found [git-extras](https://github.com/tj/git-extras).
 I found the motherlode of git awesomeness.

 Reading the README was almost like reading the first Harry Potter book for the first time.
-I was all smile, re-reading all sorts of things, and texting my friends, telling them that I had no idea what I'd been missing.
+I was all smiles, re-reading all sorts of things, and texting my friends, telling them that I had no idea what I'd been missing.
 I highly encourage you to go through it, but I'll share some of my favorite features.

 ### Merge Into